 - Plant value: $360 million

-- Majors in accounting, public accounting, studio art, art history, athletic training, biochemistry, biology, chemistry, ACS chemistry, classics, communication studies, computer science, dance, economics, elementary education, English, environmental studies, French, gender/women/sexuality studies, geography, geology, health education, health fitness, history, international management, Japanese studies, Latin, management, mathematics, music, nursing, philosophy, physical education, physics, political science, psychology, religion, Russian and Eastern European studies, 13 different secondary education specializations, Scandinavian studies, sociology/anthropology, Spanish, theatre, and 17 honors programs as well as an individualized major, all leading to the bachelor of arts degree
+- Majors in accounting, public accounting, studio art, art history, athletic training, biochemistry, biology, chemistry, ACS chemistry, classics, communication studies, computer science, dance, economics, elementary education, English, environmental studies, French, gender/women/sexuality studies, geography, geology, health education, health fitness, history, Japanese studies, Latin, Latin American/Latino/Caribbean studies, management, mathematics, music, nursing, philosophy, physical education, physics, political science, psychological science, religion, Russian and Eastern European studies, Scandinavian studies, sociology/anthropology, Spanish, theatre, 13 different secondary education specializations, and 17 honors programs as well as an individualized major, all leading to the bachelor of arts degree

 - Pre-professional programs in actuarial science, architecture, arts administration, church vocations, dentistry, engineering, law, materials science, medicine, ministry, occupational therapy, optometry, pharmacy, physical therapy, and veterinary medicine